An Excellent Reputation

 A concussion is a traumatic brain injury (TBI) caused by an impact or jolt to the head or body.
 This trauma temporarily interferes with how the brain works and can cause bruising or bleeding of the brain.

-A broad range of symptoms may include one or more of the following:
+Symptoms may include one or more of the following:

 - Headache, dizziness or decreased coordination